paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-079-definitions.md

 #### References in Text
 Part A and part B of title I of the Housing Act of 1949, referred to in subsec. (a)(19)(C)(vi), which were classified generally to part A (§ 1450 et seq.) and part B (§ 1469 et seq.) of subchapter II of chapter 8A of Title 42, The Public Health and Welfare, were omitted from the Code pursuant to [section 5316 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5316&num=0&edition=prelim), which terminated authority to make new loans and grants under title I of that Act after Jan.
 1, 1975.

-Section 103 of the Demonstration Cities and Metropolitan Development Act of 1966, referred to in subsec. (a)(19)(C)(vi), which was classified to [section 3303 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3303&num=0&edition=prelim), was omitted from the Code pursuant to [section 5316 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5316&num=0&edition=prelim), which terminated authority to make new loans and grants under title I (§ 101 et seq.) of that Act after Jan.
+Section 103 of the Demonstration Cities and Metropolitan Development Act of 1966, referred to in subsec. (a)(19)(C)(vi), which was classified to [section 3303 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3303&num=0&edition=prelim), The Public Health and Welfare, was omitted from the Code pursuant to [section 5316 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5316&num=0&edition=prelim), which terminated authority to make new loans and grants under title I (§ 101 et seq.) of that Act after Jan.
 1, 1975.

 The Internal Revenue Code of 1939, referred to in subsec. (a)(29), is act Feb.
 10, 1939, ch.
 2, 53 Stat.
-1, as amended.
-Prior to the enactment of the Internal Revenue Code of 1986 [formerly I.R.C.
+1. Prior to the enactment of the Internal Revenue Code of 1986 [formerly I.R.C.
 1954], the 1939 Code was classified to former Title 26, Internal Revenue Code.
 The Internal Revenue Code of 1954 was redesignated The Internal Revenue Code of 1986 by Pub.
 L. 99–514, § 2, Oct.
 22, 1986, 100 Stat.
 2095.
 For table of comparisons of the 1939 Code to the 1986 Code, see Table I preceding [section 1 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-1).

 The Employee Retirement Income Security Act of 1974, referred to in subsec. (a)(35), is Pub.
 L. 93–406, Sept.
 2, 1974, 88 Stat.
-829. Subtitle C of title III of the Employee Retirement Income Security Act of 1974 is classified to subtitle C (§ 1241 et seq.) of subchapter II of chapter 18 of Title 29, Labor and amended subsec. (a)(35) of this section.
+829. Subtitle C of title III of the Employee Retirement Income Security Act of 1974 is classified to subtitle C (§ 1241 et seq.) of subchapter II of chapter 18 of Title 29, Labor, and amended subsec. (a)(35) of this section.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1001&num=0&edition=prelim) and Tables.

 The Indian Tribal Governmental Tax Status Act of 1982, referred to in subsec. (a)(40)(B), is title II of Pub.
 L. 97–473, Jan.
 14, 1983, 96 Stat.
 2607, which is classified principally to subchapter C (§ 7871) of chapter 80 of this title.
 For complete classification of this Act to the Code, see Short Title of 1983 Amendments note set out under [section 1 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-1) and Tables.

+The date of enactment of this paragraph, referred to in subsec. (a)(51)(A)(ii)(II), (D)(ii)(III)(aa)(GG), (52)(D)(iii)(IV), is the date of enactment of Pub.
+L. 119–21, which was approved July 4, 2025.

+Section 2(d)(2)(B) of Public Law 117–78, referred to in subsec. (a)(51)(B)(iii), is section 2(d)(2)(B) of Pub.
+L. 117–78, Dec.
+23, 2021, 135 Stat.
+1527, which is set out in a note under [section 6901 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section6901&num=0&edition=prelim), Foreign Relations and Intercourse.

+Section 11A of the Securities Exchange Act of 1934, referred to in subsec. (a)(51)(E)(i)(I)(bb), is classified to [section 78k–1 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section78k–1&num=0&edition=prelim), Commerce and Trade.

+Rule 13d-3 of the Securities Exchange Act of 1934, referred to in subsec. (a)(51)(E)(iii)(I)(bb), (cc), is set out as section 240.13d–3 of title 17, Code of Federal Regulations.

 Section 101(15) of the Immigration and Nationality Act, referred to in subsec. (b)(5)(C)(i), (D)(i), probably means section 101(a)(15) of that Act, which is classified to [section 1101(a)(15) of Title 8](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1101/a/15&num=0&edition=prelim), Aliens and Nationality.